 This study adopted a structured environmental risk assessment framework inspired by established approaches for genetically modified organisms (GMOs), integrating hazard identification, likelihood estimation, consequence assessment, and risk characterisation (Snow et al., 2005; Wolt et al., 2009).

 Risk was defined as a function of the likelihood of occurrence and the magnitude of potential consequences.
-In the absence of empirical field data on the environmental release of genetically modified Metarhizium pingshaense (Mp-Hybrid), a structured expert elicitation approach was employed to quantify these components, as recommended for emerging technologies with high uncertainty (Martin et al., 2012; Wiser et al., 2016).
+Due to the lack of empirical data on the environmental release of genetically modified Metarhizium pingshaense (Mp-Hybrid), a structured expert elicitation approach was employed to quantify these components, as recommended for emerging technologies with high uncertainty (Martin et al., 2012; Wiser et al., 2016).

 In contrast to conventional risk assessments focusing solely on biological hazards, this study adopted a systems-based approach, incorporating a broader range of factors including biological hazards, transmission modifiers, operational risks, and socio-economic considerations.
 This approach is consistent with recent perspectives emphasising the importance of integrating ecological, behavioural, and governance dimensions in risk analysis (Turschwell et al., 2023).